icanfast/wishuponablock/README.md

 Run `python -m pip install pygame`

-Wait for installation to finish
+Wait for the installation to finish

 Make sure you're within the repo directory